matwilso/matwilso.github.io/_drafts/sim2real.md

 <img width="400" src="/assets/sim2real/draft_opening_figure.jpg" style="display: block; margin-left: auto; margin-right: auto;"/>
 (could also just be a traditional simulator diagram here.  begging to be simplified. just like a traditional cv pipeline.)

->This post is about simulators and robotics and how learned simulators could greatly accelerate our progress in sim2real and robot learning.
+>This post is about physics simulators, robotics, and how learned physics simulators could greatly accelerate our progress in sim2real and robot learning.

-Sim2real seems like a decent bet for the future of robotics.
+Sim2real seems like a strong bet for the future of robotics.
-The future of robotics is certainly going to rely on machine learning.
+The future of robotics is going to rely on machine learning.
 Machine learning relies on data.
 Sim2real gives you all the data you could ever want.
 Therefore...

-Now sim2real is not the obvious *best* bet.
-There are other ways you might collect lots of data and build capable robotic systems, including teleoperation, robot farms, and large shared real world datasets (TODO: links).
-There are ways you might reduce your data needs via model-based approaches, meta-learning, other algorithmic improvements.

-But sim2real does seem like a decent bet.
-Wrapped up in "all the data you could ever want" is the ability to create dense reward signals, auxiliary labels, arbitrary world and reset distributions, and automated curriculum.
-These are massive practical advantages is developing learning systems.
-*Except* for the issue of domain shift, from a learning standpoint, sim2real seems like a clear choice.
-Unfortunately, domain shift  *is* a major sticking point.

-Simulators vary in major ways from reality.
-The bias means that models don't transfer by default.
-Simulation environment models are hard to calibrate.
-There are some things we can't simulate.
-When we train models, they tend to overfit/exploit the characteristics of the simulator.

-Domain randomization and adaptation are partial solution to this.
-But we are all starting to clearly see that they are *just* partial solutions (cite irpan maybe).
-At some point, you can't just robustify your way into something that works in the real world.
-All successful sim2real projects require precise calibration.
-To the extent that this effort has largely been task-specific, this has limited the generality and applicability of the approaches

-Sim2real faces huge challenges.
-But they are just challenges.
-Challenges to be faced.
-Just like the challenges we face for any other approach.
-The question to ask is whether these challenges are any biggger or less tractable than challenges we face for other approaches.

-Personally I am hopeful about the challenges faced by sim2real.
-And I think the potential payoffs for solving them is huge.
-How might we solve them?

-By investing much more heavily in developing learned simulators.
-We should develop simulators that use learned models inside the simulator loop.
-Simulators that can benefit from massive amounts of real world data.
-Simulators that can continually improve without human effort.
-Simulators that improve with just data and compute.

-My claim is that if we can create learned simulators, we will greatly accelerate the progress of sim2real and robot learning research.
-The learned simulator will be a great way to incrementally compound and checkpoint our progress.
-It will greatly reduce the time and resources required to achieve robotic capabilities.
-It will become an extremely valuable *tool* that many people benefit from.
-A general tool, like TensorFlow and PyTorch are general tools for deep learning software, the learned simulator will become a general tool for robotics and robot learning and perhaps many other areas of development for the physical world.
-It will be useful for a variety of projects, beyond even robot learning and in to engineering design and scientific inquiry.
+I don't mean sim2real is the obvious best bet.
+There are other ways you might collect lots of data and build capable robotic systems, including teleoperation, robot farms, and large shared real world datasets (TODO: links: karpathy, some research, arm farm, recent cohort things).
+There are ways you might reduce your data needs via model-based approaches, meta-learning, and other algorithmic improvements.

+But sim2real seems like a strong bet.
+Beyond "all the data you could ever want" is the ability to create dense reward signals, auxiliary training labels, arbitrary environment and reset distributions, and automated curriculum.
+The world of bits is just easier to manipulate than the world of atoms.
+This adds up to massive practical advantages in developing learning systems.

+But that is the good news.
+The bad news is that current physics simulators vary substantially from reality.
+Models trained in simulation fail in the real world by default.
+Simulators are inaccurate.
+They are hard to calibrate to match your real world setup.
+Even with perfect calibration, there are some things you can't simulate efficiently or at all.
+Some long tail distribution cases that we can't anticipate.

+Domain adaptation and domain randomization approaches are partial solutions to this.
+But they are *just* partial solutions.
+At some point, you can't just robustify your way into something that works well in the real world.
+At some point, you have to train on the distribution that accurately matches what you are going to see in the real world.
+You have to calibrate your system aggresively and you have to model all the relevant variables.

+This is the case for all of the big sim2real results of the past few years.
+Domain randomization may help pick up the slack a bit, but calibration is king.
+To the extent that the calibration and simulation modeling effort continue to be largely task-specific, this will limit the generality and applicability of the approaches.
+If we have to build complex physical models and accurately calibrate them for every possible task we might want to solve...
+I think you can see that this approach is not going to scale.

+What is the solution here?
+What would allow us to scale up?

+I argue the answer is the simulator.
+The simulator is the current weak link in the chain (sergey link maybe).
+It does not improve with more data and compute.
+Every other component of our systems do.
+It is the reason our models don't transfer.
+The simulator is not accurate enough.
+If it were accurate enough, our models would transfer.

+The simulator should be our focus.
+We should push on that.
+We should push on that and I believe we can make the simulator into an incredible tool.
+Not just bring it up to snuff, but actually blow past that, and make it a central tool to the success of sim2real robot learning.

 With the advances in deep learning, robotics, computer vision, and graphics, the time is ripe for starting development on such a system.
 A simulator written in [Software 2.0][s2.0].
+A **learned simulator**.

 <!--
 A simulator that can accurately model the real world and adapt to different situations.